 Create Supervised Entity Interface

-To supervise a process of your application, you need to create a Supervised Entity Interface for it.
+To supervise a process of your application, you need to create a

 - Open the Platform Health Management Editor.